dnobrega/DNS/docs/dns.md

 ``` IDL
 crispex, f[0], f[1], refcube=f[2]
 ```
 will start a CRSIPEX session using the Halpha data together with an HMI magnetogram as reference.
+Please remind that the first file has to be an image file and the second file has to be a sp (spectral) file.
+They are actually the same array, but ordered differently.